Issuin icon

 Relayed authorisation allows you to make a real-time decision on whether to approve or decline a transaction.
 When we receive a payment authorisation request, we send you a relayed authorisation webhook with the relevant transaction data, including transaction rules and validation checks.

-To start receiving relayed authorisation webhooks, you will need to expose an endpoint that:
+To start receiving relayed authorisation webhooks, expose an endpoint on your server that:

 • Can receive a JSON object.